tomlurge/visionion/doc/mongoReduce.md

+﻿some hints on the usage of mapReduce in MongoDB

+	//  out.MERGE versus out.REDUCE
-﻿	out.merge	replaces existing documents with the same _id
-			this is ideal if we want to add updated documents, overwriting the existing ones
+	out.merge	replaces existing documents with the same _id this is ideal if we want to add updated documents, overwriting the existing ones

 	out.reduce	adds fields if they aren't already present,